 Cash flows from operating activities/net sales = _______ percent

 The higher the percentage, the more cash is available from sales.
-If cash flows were $500,000 divided by net sales of $800,000 this would work out to 62.5 percent—very good, indicating strong profitability.
-This would drop to a 55.5 percent cash margin with an additional $100,000 in net sales.
+If cash flows were $500,000 divided by net sales of $800,000, this would work out to 62.5 percent—very good, indicating strong profitability.
+It would drop to a 55.5 percent cash margin with an additional $100,000 in net sales.

-Keep in mind that this is not the same as net income margin, which includes non-cash transactions such as bad debt expenses and depreciation.
+Keep in mind that this is not the same as the net income margin, which includes non-cash transactions such as bad debt expenses and depreciation.
 And although higher is better, there is no "perfect" percentage to aim for because all companies are different.
-But a company that shows an increasing cash flow margin from year to year is certainly getting stronger with time and this is a good indicator of its probability for long-term success.
+But a company that shows an increasing cash flow margin from year-to-year is certainly getting stronger with time, and this is a good indicator of its probability for long-term success.